Ambovombe-Androy

 The city is connected by the Route nationale 13 with Taolagnaro (110 km) to the east.
 The RN 13 also leads north to Ihosy (383 km), and the Route nationale 10 north-west to Toliara, but these roads are in bad condition.

 Agriculture

 There are commercial sisal plantations near this town.

+Catharanthus roseus is endemic to this region of southern Madagascar and is produced on farms around Ambovombe-Androy and Fort Dauphin.
+The plant is exported from this area and then used as a natural source of the alkaloids used to make vincristine, vinblastine and other vinca alkaloid cancer drugs.